-The mechanism's statistical objective is standard for clinical trials: counterfactually estimate each arm's performance on the whole population, even if the outcomes are generated by an adversary.
-(In contrast, the standard objective for multi-armed bandits is to optimize cumulative payoffs.)
-Without the incentives constraints, the mechanism would choose arms uniformly at random, independently for each patient.
-It is the incentives that make the problem non-trivial.
+The mechanism's statistical objective is standard for RCTs: counterfactually estimate each arm's performance on the whole population, even if the outcomes are generated by an adversary. \footnote{In contrast, the standard objective for multi-armed bandits is to optimize cumulative payoffs.} While there are several reasonable ways to formalize this objective, we choose one that is most convenient for our purposes: the worst-case mean-squared estimation error, denoted $\err$ (and formally defined in \Cref{sec:model-stats}).
+If not for the incentive constraints for participation, the mechanism would simply choose arms independently and uniformly at random for each agent.

-The basic, paradigmatic case posits that all agents have the same type (\emph{homogeneous agents}).
-The mechanism assigns a randomized arm to each agent, according to some policy that may depend on the history of interactions with the previous patients.
-The patient does not observe the history or the chosen arm (reflecting a common practice in clinical trials).
-Participation incentives are modeled as Bayesian Individual Rationality (BIR), a standard notion in economic theory.

-In the general case (\emph{heterogeneous agents}), each agent is endowed with (i) a public type which represents the agent's medical history, which is usually known to the mechanism, and affects objective medical outcomes, and (ii) a private type, which reflects the agent's subjective preferences over the objective outcomes.
-The agent reports its private type upon arrival, and the mechanism must incentivize truthful reporting (in addition to the BIR property mentioned above).